|Jack T. Grein|

 |Charles Shannon, Self-Portrait (1897)|

-Shannon's attendance of the first performance of Ibsen's Ghosts in 1891 places him in the vicinity of 'an apostel of the beautiful' (as the Morning post mockingly called Grein in a review of Ghosts, 14 March 1891), and thus in the forefront of the battle against Victorianism and censorship, but also in an artistic circle which included Wilde, Gray and Shannon, who were recognized and singled out for his report of the event by the correspondent.
+Shannon's attendance of the first performance of Ibsen's Ghosts in 1891 places him in the vicinity of 'an apostel of the beautiful' (as the Morning post mockingly called Grein in a review of Ghosts, 14 March 1891), and thus in the forefront of the battle against Victorianism and censorship, but also in an artistic circle which included Wilde and Gray, who were recognized and singled out for his report of the event by the correspondent.
 English newspapers noted that 'the large audience' included 'more females than might have been expected' for an unlicensed play, but Shannon's name was not mentioned.
-The 1891 Java-bode was the first to mention Shannon's name in the Netherlands.
+The 1891 Java-bode was the first to mention Shannon's name in the Dutch language area.